Miskatonic-Investigative-Society/CoC7-FoundryVTT/docs/en/first_investigator.md

 ## Setup

-Once you have set up your skills next create up a Setup, here is an example from the Items Examples compendium
+Once you have set up your skills next create up a Setup, here is an example from the Items Examples compendium [_1920's Setup Example_]

 Setups allow to you standardise what skills, items, biography sections, and characteristics the investigators start with.